jagdishthakur904/samsung-pd-training/README.md

 Flattened netlist:

-In flattened netlist, the hierarcies are flattend out and there is single module i.e, gates are instantiated directly instead of sub_modules.
+In a flattened netlist, the hierarchies are flattened out and there is a single module i.e., gates are instantiated directly instead of sub_modules.
 Here is the flattened netlist code for the  multiple_modules:

 	module multiple_modules(a, b, c, y);
  		 wire _0_;